-Problem: When I turn on the XDI-2 the lower status light is red and the car won't start.
+Problem: When I turn on the XDI the status light is red and the car won't start.

-Possible Cause: This will occur when the configuration (i.e. 4-cylinder) is not set in the software and the program file has not been downloaded to the unit.
-Refer to Wintec software users manual for engine settings configuration.
+Possible Cause: This will occur when the configuration (i.e. 4-cylinder) is not set using the dipswitches.
+Refer to Section 2.1 for setting the configuration.

-Problem: When I crank the engine the lower status light stays solid green and the car will not start.
+Problem: When I crank the engine the status light stays solid green and the car will not start.

 Possible Cause: This problem is crank sensor related.
-The XDI-2 will flash red and green while the engine is starting.
-If the lower status light does not flash, the XDI-2 does not "see" the trigger wheel.
+The XDI will flash red and green while the engine is starting.
+If the status light does not flash, the XDI does not "see" the trigger wheel.
 The sensor could be bad.
 Measure the resistance between the signal wire and the ground wire of the sensor.
 The resistance should be approximately 620 ohms.
-The XDI-2 may intermittently see the sensor if the sensor wires are backwards.
+The XDI may intermittently see the sensor if the sensor wires are backwards.
 Refer to Section 4.3 for crank sensor wiring.
 A weak or non-existent crank signal will occur if you are using a 3/8" chisel point sensor with the incorrect sensor alignment.
 Refer to Section 5.3.2 for the appropriate alignment.

-Problem: The lower status light blinks during cranking but there is no spark.
+Problem: The status light blinks during cranking but there is no spark.